lucianaburdman/hypertension-treatment-three-different-drugs/README.md

 # Health Economic Modeling

-In this section, I will showcase my skills in health economic modeling by simulating and comparing the cost-effectiveness of three drugs for treating hypertension using R, in line with Parexel's focus on generating evidence-based value propositions and decision-making tools.
+In this section, I will showcase my skills in health economic modeling by simulating and comparing the cost-effectiveness of three drugs for treating hypertension using R, focusing on generating evidence-based value propositions and decision-making tools.

 The following R code simulates data for three drugs (A, B, C) to treat hypertension and estimates the effect of each drug.